peteroupc/html3dutil/doc/tutorial-glmath.md

 ## Matrices <a id=Matrices></a>

-A matrix is an array that can describe a transformation from one coordinate system to another.
+A matrix is a rectangular array that can describe a transformation from one coordinate system to another.
 Transformations include translation (shifting), scaling, and rotation.
 Functions dealing with matrices begin with "mat".